July 3, 2025

 The alternatives to a prepaid plan would be the traditional postpaid plan, or a pay-as-you-go plan.

 • Postpaid plan: Generally offered by the "Big 3" networks, this type of plan involves paying for your service at the end of a billing cycle, which may include extra charges based on possible overage fees or any other extra usage.
-These plans also involve contracts, and are not as flexible.
+These plans also involve contracts and are not as flexible.

-• Pay-as-you-go plan: In this plan, you pay for service by the feature (by the minute, by the GB, etc.) So, you are constantly topping up service, such as mobile data, as you use up the last batch you purchased.
+• Pay-as-you-go plan: In this plan, you pay for service by the feature (by the minute, by the GB, etc.) so you are constantly topping up service, such as mobile data, as you use up the last batch you purchased.

-If you have any questions or comments, send us a note at [email protected]
+Got questions or comments?
+Send us a note at [email protected]!